 Aim to reduce animal foods to 14% or less of your diet (currently most Americans eat 30% or more), especially from factory farms.
 Think inflammation, growth hormones, antibiotics, stress hormones caused by distress and suffering - yuck.
 Purchase grass-fed and finished beef and pastured chicken products.

 Wash fruits and vegetables in water and a splash of vinegar to remove surface pesticides, dirt and bacteria.

 Limit processed foods to reduce exposure to herbicides, pesticides and other chemicals found in food and packaging.
 Never microwave foods in styrofoam containers.
 Fast and packaged foods absorb chemicals during processing and in their packages.
 Think rubber gloves, conveyor belts, plastic wrap...GMO is another issue.

 Limit sodas, energy drinks and powdered drinks loaded with caffeine, chemicals and a variety of other unhealthy substances that have to be detoxified.
 Too much sugar promotes yeast overgrowth and is a favorite of parasites.
 Avoid artificial sweeteners.
 Stevia is a healthy natural sweetener.

-Avoid water packaged in plastic bottles that can leach chemicals, especially if they have been in hot temperatures or gotten squeezed.
+Avoid water packaged in disposable plastic bottles that can leach chemicals, especially if they have been in hot temperatures or gotten squeezed.